gregs1104/peg/README.rst

    you'd want to use for development and testing.
  * PGMAKE:  Program to run GNU make.
 This defaults to "make" but can be overridden.
+ * PGVERSION:  Stable version of PostgreSQL to checkout, when a new project is created with "peg init".
+If not specified, the "master" branch of the repository is used.
+Only useful if peg is running against a git repo.
+   This will accept either standard version numbers like "9.1", or version names that match the actual stable branch naming conventions like "9_1".

 Solaris Use
 ===========